Old House Plumbing Problems: What to Expect and How to Fix Them

 Prioritization: What to Fix First

-1. Active Leaks & Burst Risk — Fix first.
+1. Active Leaks and Burst Risk.
+Fix first.
 Even a slow drip behind a wall causes exponential damage over time.

-3. Sewer Backups & Drain Failures — Sewage exposure creates serious sanitation and health hazards.
+3. Sewer Backups and Drain Failures.
+Sewage exposure creates serious sanitation and health hazards.

-4. Low Pressure & Rust-Colored Water — These signal broad system-wide deterioration.
+4. Low Pressure and Rust-Colored Water.
+These signal broad system-wide deterioration.
 A full whole-house repiping evaluation is warranted.

-5. Outdated Fixtures & Code Issues — Lower urgency but should be addressed during any major plumbing project to avoid future code violations.
+5. Outdated Fixtures and Code Issues.
+Lower urgency but should be addressed during any major plumbing project.
+Check the plumbing fixture lifespan guide to plan replacements.

 Pincher's Pro Tip

 Tackle multiple plumbing upgrades at once.
-The biggest cost in any plumbing project is labor.
+The biggest cost in any plumbing project is labor (which can account for up to 70% of your total bill).
 If you're already opening walls for a repipe, replacing fixtures, updating shutoff valves, and addressing code violations at the same time dramatically reduces your overall cost per item.

 Smart Savings Made Simple!